RaphaelSiller/2023Systeme/README.md

-# Trying to steal my code, aren't you?
+# Trying to steal my code, are you?

+Aufgaben für Systeme und Netzwerke